arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 <figure class="main-col">
   <img src="name_sans-triborough_opsz_context.svg" alt="Optical Sizing Comparison at different sizes">
   <figcaption>
-    Optical Sizes – as their name suggests – are designed to be deliver the same visual intent at different scales.
+    Optical Sizes – as their name suggests – are designed to deliver the same visual intent at different scales.
 Typically, Display sizes are optimized for short names & phrases, medium sizes (like Name Sans Standard) are optimized for headlines, and Text sizes are optimized for running text.
   </figcaption>
 </figure>